serrapa/serrapa.github.io/_posts/2021-10-04-mobile-security-fighting-with-frameworks.md

 : - ![](/images/device_rooted.png){: .shadow width="35" height="35" } ![](/images/device.png){: .shadow width="35" height="35" }  use the local proxy settings (WiFi settings)
 - ![](/images/device_rooted.png){: .shadow width="35" height="35" } ![](/images/device.png){: .shadow width="35" height="35" }  set up a VPN Server, download OpenVPN Client on the device

-*iOS doesn't support iptables at kernel level, so either you change the iOS kernel (good luck) or you are screwed.*
+*iOS doesn't support iptables at kernel level, so either you change the iOS kernel (good luck) or you need to be smart (like setting up a VPN Server).*

 ### Certificate Pinning

 Android
-: .....
+: - **Configuration** Approach:
+    - [Network Security Config](https://developer.android.com/training/articles/security-config) (**support for Android API 24+*)
+- **Programatically** Approach:
+    - [OkHttp](https://github.com/square/okhttp) (*support for Android API 17+*): It provides a *CertificatePinner* class that can be added to an *OkHttpClient* instance; basically you implement the pinning with two simple lines of code.
+    - [TrustKit for Android](https://github.com/datatheorem/TrustKit-Android) (*support for Android API 17+*): it takes advatange of the network security config from Android API 24+ and that means you need to add some lines in that *.xml* file and initialize the object instance in the source code (check the documentation).
+    - There are probably others, but these two are the most commonly used and recommended.

 iOS
+: - **Configuration** Approach (+ a few changes in the *native* source code):
+    - [TrustKit for iOS](https://github.com/datatheorem/TrustKit):  but recommended only for ***Simple Apps*** and some scenarios, check the docs.
+It actually use *method swizzling*  (the process of replacing the implementation of a function at runtime) on `NSURLSession` and `NSURLConnection` delegates, for this reason you have to be sure you can do it.
+This enables TrustKit to be deployed without modifying the App's source code.
+- **Programatically** Approach:
+    - [TrustKit for iOS](https://github.com/datatheorem/TrustKit): for scenarios where it's not possible using the *Configuration* approach
+    - There are probably others, but Trustkit is the most commonly used and recommended.

+WebView (Android and iOS)
-: .....
+: lorem ipsum sum

-[Come dovrebbe essere implementato il pinning, quali sono le soluzioni comuni e come verificarlo(??).]

 ### Debugging

 Android
 :  - **Debug mode**: In this case, the app is already built to be debuggable, thus there is nothing special to do: Use Android Studio, Jadx Debugger, or any other debugging tool
 - **Release Mode**: You may want to debug the application during a penetration test, but because it was built in release mode (you rarely receive a debug mode apk), there is a good chance that the `debuggable` flag in the Manifest is not set to true.
 Nothing says you can debug the application in this case, so why not force it to be debuggable?
 The magic words are ***patching the apk***.
 You can do it yourself (if you are a noob, I recommend this solution so that you can understand how the entire operation should be done) or use a tool that automates everything.

 iOS
-: LLDB + debugserver
+: - LLDB + debugserver

+WebView (Android and iOS)
+: [to do]

 ### Reverse Engineering

 Android
 : Unless obfuscation techniques are used, the code base will be mostly Java or Kotlin, making it easier to read and statically analyze the application and its source code.
-You may also encounter applications that use the NDK, a toolkit that allows you to implement parts of your app in native code using languages such as C and C++.
-In general, decompiling an Android application is simple (some tools does it for you: (some tools does it for you: [jadx-gui](https://github.com/skylot/jadx)  or [jd-gui](http://java-decompiler.github.io/)).
+You may also encounter applications that use the NDK, a toolkit that allows you to implement parts of your app in native code using languages such as C and C++ (reversing these is more challenging, same as iOS).
+In general, decompiling an Android application is simple: (some tools does it for you: [jadx-gui](https://github.com/skylot/jadx)  or [jd-gui](http://java-decompiler.github.io/)).

 iOS
 : Eh eh...
 You need to get your hands dirty, man.
 It's not as straightforward as it is for Android; we're talking about binaries here, so pick one of the following tools and get started: IDA Pro, Ghidra, Radare or Binary Ninja.
 If you have ever played with binaries and assembly / machine code / unreadable code, you know what I am talking about, otherwise, it's another area of cybersecurity that you'll have to deal with sooner or later.